 Hypothyroidism can also cause fertility problems in men, because hypothyroidism may lead to overproduction of a pituitary hormone called prolactin.
 Too much prolactin may cause a drop in the production of testosterone, which supports sperm production.
 A study published in the winter 2012 issue of the "Urology Journal" found that men with hypothyroidism had low sperm counts that could interfere with conception, compared to a control group.
 These changes are often reversible with treatment.

-Hypothyroidism and hyperthyroidism can affect sexual function in men, according to a study published in the December 2005 issue of the "Journal of Clinical Endocrinology and Metabolism."
-Among a group of 34 men with hyperthyroidism, 50 percent experienced premature ejaculation and about 15 percent had erectile dysfunction that interfered with their ability to maintain an erection.
-Among a group of 14 men with hypothyroidism, about 65 percent had erectile dysfunction, delayed ejaculation and low libido, or poor sex drive.
+Changes in thyroid function can also have significant effects on sexual function in men with either hypothyroidism or hyperthyroidism, according to a study published in the December 2005 issue of "Journal of Clinical Endocrinology & Metabolism."
+In a group of 34 men with hyperthyroidism, 50 percent experienced premature ejaculation, while about 15 percent had erectile dysfunction that interfered with their ability to maintain an erection.
+In a group of 14 men with hypothyroidism, about 65 percent had erectile dysfunction, delayed ejaculation and low libido, or poor sex drive.

 Although the exact mechanisms through which low or high thyroid hormone levels affect sexual function in men are not fully understood, these symptoms improved in many of the men in both groups when their thyroid problems were treated.